elvin-rivera23/elvin-rivera23/README.md

-- 👋 Hi, I’m @elvin-rivera23
+- 👋 Hi, I’m @elvin-rivera23.
-- 👀 I’m interested in DevOps, cloud solutions and cloud infrastructure
+- 👀 I’m interested in DevOps, cloud solutions and cloud infrastructure.
-- 🌱 I’m currently a DevOps Architect for a Tech Conulting company.
+- 🌱 I’m currently a DevOps Architect for a Tech Consulting company.
 - 🤝 I’m looking to collaborate on cloud orchestration technologies
-- 📫 How to reach me: elvinkrivera@gmail.com
+- 📫 How to reach me: elvinkrivera@gmail.com.

 <!---
 elvin-rivera23/elvin-rivera23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.